Collection: Women's Sartorial Fabric Gloves

 What kind of wool are these gloves made of?

-Are wool gloves warm enough for winter?
+Are they warm enough for winter?

 What size should I order?